tenzir/tenzir/web/docs/pipelines/README.md

 extend to the storage engine and do not only apply to the streaming executor.

-The Tenzir native storage engine is not a full-fledged database, but rather a catalog a thin indexing layer over a set of Parquet/Feather files.
-The sparse indexes (sketch data structures, such as min-max synopses, Bloom filters, etc.) avoid full scans for every query.
+The Tenzir native storage engine is not a full-fledged database, but rather a catalog with a thin indexing layer over a set of Parquet/Feather files.
+These sparse indexes (sketch data structures, such as min-max synopses, Bloom filters, etc.) avoid full scans for every query.
 The catalog tracks evolving schemas, performs expression binding, and provides a transactional interface to add and replace partitions during compaction.

 The diagram below shows the main components of the storage engine: